cn-tools/cntools_FreshRssExtensions/README.md

 Required FreshRSS version at least v1.16

 ## FreshRSS FeedTitleBuilder
-Build your own feed title based on url, days date and original feed title\
+Build your own feed title based on url, the original feed title and the date the feed was added\
 Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-FeedTitleBuilder)

 # Installation